scp756-221/course-site/docs/a6/page.md

 2. The `--resume` option will restart a saved net: The latest most accurate version of the two net types can be restarted by running with the `--resume` option.
 This allows you to pause a session via Control-C, sign off the machine, and resume later.
+But do be careful with resumption.
+Because EC2 instances are ephemeral, you will lose the contents of the machine (including a saved checkpoints) whenever you terminate your instance.
+By default, this is the behaviour of `erun`/`epkg`/`armrun`/`armpkg`.
+   (Look for the `--instance-initiated-shutdown-behavior terminate` flag during the creation of your EC2 instance; refer to the AWS documentation if you wish to adjust this.)

+   If you are using a CSIL/MPCS lab machine, your checkpoints are persisted to your home directory and will remain until removed.
-Because the checkpoints are stored in your home directory and the Blusson Hall machines are identical, you can even resume the training on a different machine and still get consistent results.
+   (And since the SECB 1010's machines are identical, you can resume the training on a different machine and still get consistent results.)

 With this background out of the way, you are ready to start the assignment.